 The State of California’s tourism website provides both a digital brochure you can access for immediate review and a method to request that a magazine-like travel guide be mailed to you.
 When you click here, you’ll see a link to the guide’s digital versions (it’s available in several languages) and another link to a handy guide that highlights popular road trips in the state (English-only for that one).
 Both include overview-style maps.

-The State also provides California Tourist Information Centers at various locations – click here for the list complete with addresses and phone numbers – where you can obtain free brochures, maps, attraction offers and lodging information once you arrive if you plan to be in those areas.
+The State also provides California Tourist Information Centers at various locations – click here for the list complete with addresses and phone numbers – where you can obtain free brochures, maps, attraction offers and lodging information once you arrive in those areas.
 All of the California national parks also have facilities to help travelers make the most of their visits, the details for which are set out on the National Park Services’ website (nps.gov).

 California Tourism Maps

-Each of the areas in the California Tourist Guide includes a map that provides a general overview of the area, and you’ll also find links to maps that have been created by other websites in many of our articles.
+Each of the California Tourist Guide’s categories — for the Northern, Central and Southern sections of the state (see the navigation buttons at the top of the page) — is divided into areas, and the discussion for each area includes a map that provides a general overview.
+You’ll also find links to maps that have been created by other websites in many of our articles.
 Most of those maps (some are for self-guided walking tours) are downloadable and printable pdf files.

 When it comes to mapping out a specific route to any of the many fun places to visit in California, we always use Google Maps and the associated free smartphone app.
 One thing worth noting here is that there are areas where you may lose cell phone reception, so it’s a good idea to search for the maps you may need before your trip and either take a screenshot or otherwise save them for offline use.